Boaedon capensis: Morphs

-There are an increasingly high number of genetically reproducible colour variants available in the pet trade these days.
-Those that are known are listed below.
+With more selective and captive breeding taking place, there are an increasingly high number of genetically viable colour variants of Boaedon capensis available through the pet trade.
+Those that are currently known are listed below:

-T+Albinos (Tyrosinase positive albinos), also known as caramel albinos, are very interesting-looking.
-Their body colour is a light, buttery yellow to a pale orange.
-Their eyes are green and their pupils are black.
+T+Albinos: (Tyrosinase+ (positive) albinos), also known as "caramel" albinos, are very interesting; the body colour is a light, buttery yellow-pale orange.
+Their eyes are green with black pupils.
 Their belly colour is mother-of-pearl, the same as it is for normals.

-T-Albinos (Tyrosinase negative albinos) are very similar to the T+ in appearance.
-They are usually red in body colour with white body markings and a bright white belly.
+T-Albinos: (Tyrosinase- (negative) albinos) are very similar to the T+ in appearance.
+They are usually red over the body with white markings, and a bright white belly.
 The eyes are green with red pupils.

-Anerythristic Characterized by a grey/blue overtone, some mild yellow colour is not uncommon on the sides, similar to Anery corn snakes.
-The markings on the body are similar to that of the normals, pale cream/white in colour.
+Anerythristic: Also called "anery", this morph is characterised by a grey-blue overtone, with some mild yellow possibly on the sides, similar to anery corn snakes.
+The markings on the body are similar to that of the normals, and pale creamy-white in colour.
 The eyes are similar in colour to the overall body tone, with regular black pupils.

-Calico This is an interesting mutation.
-It appears as though it does not present until the snake is around 1 year old.
-It presents with normal coloration for the first year, but then suddenly several scales will turn white.
-This gradually spreads as the snake sheds and grows, leaving the snake with large white patches of scales on it, somewhat similar to a piebald.
+Calico: This is an interesting mutation; it appears as though it does not develop fully until the snake is around a year old.
+For its first year, roughly, the snake presents with normal coloration before several scales will begin to turn white.
+Some keepers have compared the phenomenon to a snake with "vitiligo".
+This gradually spreads as the snake sheds and grows, leaving the animal's body with larger areas of white scales, also appearing somewhat similar to a piebald or pied in other species.

-Erythristic Erythristic individuals present with heightened red pigment in the skin.
+Erythristic: Erythristic individuals present with heightened red pigment in the skin.
 This causes all other pigments to appear muted.
 These snakes have an overall red colour.

-Hypomelanistic Hypomelanistic house snakes are similar in appearance to the T-Albinos, but slightly darker.
+Hypomelanistic: Hypomelanistic house snakes are similar in appearance to the T-Albinos, but slightly darker.
 There is visually more brown and dull red pigment.
-The eyes are green with primarily black pupils that in some lights have a slight red tinge.
+The eyes are green with primarily black pupils that in some lights, have a slight red tinge.

-Ilumo Ilumo is the name that has been coined for the green house snake morph.
+Ilumo: Ilumo is the name that has been coined for the green house snake morph.
 This morph heightens the green pigment in the skin, while the underbelly is a pale olive-yellow in colour.
 This appears to be a genetically patternless morph, with all individuals thus far having no pattern.

-Patternless Patternless house snakes have the “V” markings on the head, mother-of-pearl belly tone, and brown overtones but none of the pattern on the body.
+Patternless: Patternless house snakes have the "V" markings on the head, mother-of-pearl belly tone, and brown overtones but none of the pattern on the body.

-Striped Striped phase house snakes are very interesting indeed.
-They resemble striped house snakes, Boaedon lineatus greatly in their appearance.
-They are reportedly a locale-specific variant, occurring in the Springbok area of the Northern Cape.
-With the Springbok area being a semi-arid area of South Africa, some prefer to keep these snakes with lower humidity.
-This is perhaps not a morph of Cape house snake but a subspecies.
-However, since it hasn't been classified as such, it has been included here.
+Striped: Striped-phase house snakes greatly resemble the striped house snake species (B. lineatus) in their appearance.
+They are (reportedly) a locale-specific variant, occurring in the Springbok area of the Northern Cape.
+With the Springbok area being semi-arid, some keepers prefer to house these snakes with lower ambient humidity.
+This is speculated, by some, to be not a morph of the Cape house snake but a regional subspecies.
+Nonetheless, until such classification occurs, striped-phase morphs are still produced.